How to Prepare for a Hike in Death Valley

 Why Prepare for Death Valley Hiking?

 Hiking in Death Valley isn’t like hiking in a forest or temperate trail.
-The desert’s harsh environment, with temperatures that can exceed 120°F (49°C) in summer, combined with its remote and often rugged terrain, requires careful planning and the right gear.
+The desert’s harsh environment, with temperatures that can exceed 120°F (49°C) in death valley in summer, combined with its remote and often rugged terrain, requires careful planning and the right gear.
 Beyond safety, preparation enhances the experience, allowing you to focus on the incredible landscapes and geological wonders that make Death Valley a must-visit for adventurers.

 1. Choose the Right Time of Year